eisedevries/PDF-Study-Tagger/README.md

 | Ctrl+A | Select all text on page |

 ## Mouse controls
 - Page View: Click and drag to select text
 - Sidebar: Click to jump, Ctrl or Shift+Click to select multiple pages
 - Timeline: Click to jump to a page
 - Filter Area: Toggle which tag colors are shown

 ## Tag saving
 Tags are saved automatically to [your_pdf_name]_pdf-tagger-sav.json in the same folder as your PDF.

 ## Known limitations

-- Text selection is a bit clunky
+- Text selection is a bit clunky.
 - Tags may stop matching if the PDF’s page order changes, for example when pages are added, removed, or rearranged.